pilkch/gnutls-example/readme.md

 ### What is this?

-Just a simple example of using gnutlsxx (A simple wrapper of gnutls) to connect to host via TLS to (Very naively) make a basic HTTP request.
+Just a simple example of using gnutlsmm (A simple wrapper of gnutls) to connect to host via TLS to (Very naively) make a basic HTTP request.
 It is really just an example of using TLS with gnutls.
 OpenSSL has a bloated and horrible API and I was curious what it would look like with a simpler, more modern API.

-### gnutlsxx
+### gnutlsmm

-I used gnutlsxx which comes with gnutls.
+I modified gnutlsxx which comes with gnutls.
 It is a very thing layer over gnutls, basically just providing a nice RAII interface over the top of the C functions.
 Many of the C++ functions have a 1 to 1 mapping with their underlying C API.
+The library gnutlsmm is basically a cut down gnutlsxx that doesn't throw exceptions.

 ## Building